LamaMQ/protocol/PROTOCOL.md

 Message type | A number to know which [message](#messages) the client or the server have received.

 ### Structure - Message
-A message is the basic data transmited on the server.
+A message is the basic data transmitted on the server.
 ```
 Message{
   created at => UINT32